Absolute Dermatology & Skin Cancer Center

 While warts and molluscum aren’t necessarily concerning, they’re often unsightly or make you feel embarrassed.
 They can be painful when on sites that endure frequent pressure like the fingers, hands, and feet.
 Additionally, they are contagious and can continue to spread on your skin and those who you come in contact with frequently.
-If you have cauliflower-like lesions or a number of small, spreading bumps, Patricia O’Connor, MD, and the expert team at Absolute Dermatology & Skin Cancer Center in Glen Allen, Virginia, offer solutions.
+If you have cauliflower-like lesions or a number of small, spreading bumps, Patricia O’Connor, MD, and the expert team at Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia, offer solutions.
 They treat these bumps to stop their spread and give you smooth and healthy skin.
-Schedule an appointment by calling the Richmond-area office today.
+Schedule an appointment by calling the nearest Richmond-area office today.
 Alternatively, you can send us a message to book an appointment on our contact page.

 Warts are often harmless skin growths caused by human papillomavirus (HPV).

 Molluscum contagiosum is another common viral infection of the skin that is more common in children.
 While they are easier to treat than warts, they spread faster.